Should there be an L&D Calendar for Multiple Teams in an Organization?

 • Communicating with stakeholders to get insight into product progress

-Tips for Making a Training Calendar
+Expert Tips for Making a Training Calendar or L&D Calender

 You can identify training needs using various sources such as surveys, interviews, feedback, performance reviews, and discussions with department leaders.